terencecistudent/materialize-css-portfolio-example/README.md

 ## UX

+### Wireframes

+I have used Figma to create the wireframes for this website.

+They can be found [here](https://github.com/terencecistudent/materialize-css-portfolio-example/blob/main/wireframes/MaterializeCSS_Portfolio_Example.pdf).

 ### User Stories

 1. As a user, I would like to be able to click on the navigational links which will direct me to those sections.